qwertie/home/misc/Atlas-Shrugged-summary.md

 They explain a plan to grant a 5% increase in steel prices, a 3% increase in ore prices, no wage increase, and to adapt the obviously moronic Railroad Unification Plan to the steel industry, which will pay companies based only on capacity, ignoring production:

-> "Our Plan Is really very simple, " said Tinky Holloway, striving to prove it by the gaily bouncing simplicity of his voice.
+> "Our Plan Is really very simple," said Tinky Holloway, striving to prove it by the gaily bouncing simplicity of his voice.
 "We'll lift all restrictions from the production of steel and every company will produce all it can, according to its ability.
 But to avoid the waste and danger of dog-eat-dog competition, all the companies will deposit their gross earnings into a common pool, to be known as the Steel Unification Pool, in charge of a special Board.
 At the end of the year, the Board will distribute these earnings by totaling the nation's steel output and dividing it by the number of open-hearth furnaces in existence, thus arriving at an average which will be fair to all— and every company will be paid according to its need.
 The preservation of its furnaces being its basic need, every company will be paid according to the number of furnaces it owns."

 The plan will chiefly benefit Orren Boyle, who has lower production but three times as many furnaces.